zhbjsh/homeassistant-ssh/README.md

 #### Context

 If you put a variable in curly braces that is not the key of a sensor, you have to provide it with a `context` dictionary when executing the command.
 This is is only possible for action commands and not for sensor commands.
-If a action requires context, it won't appear as button entity in Home Assistant and can only be executed with [`call_service`](#service-sshcall_service).
+If a action requires context, it won't appear as button entity in Home Assistant and can only be executed with [`run_action`](#service-sshrun_action).

 ### Action commands ([examples](#service-command-examples))

 When a action command doesn't require [context](#context), it will appear as button entity in Home Assistant.
-Action commands with context can be executed with [`call_service`](#service-sshcall_service).
+Action commands with context can be executed with [`run_action`](#service-sshrun_action).

 | Name           | Description                | Type    | Required |
 | -------------- | -------------------------- | ------- | -------- |